linno60/website/_posts/2016-12-31-fluent-validation-rules-for-laravel.md

 title:  "Fluent Validation Rules for Laravel"
 date:   2016-12-31 23:58:00 +1100
 excerpt: "Laravel validation rules are great, but wouldn't it be awesome if there was a fluent interface for ALL the rules.
 Well, that's what I've put together.
 If you love chaining methods, and dig Laravel validation, you'll enjoy this fluent validation package."
-update:
-    content: "I’ve moved this into its own repository and have submitted it to Packagist so it can easily be added to your project.
-I’ve also updated the code snippets and links in the post to reflect the independent package."
-    date: 2016-01-03 10:12:00 +1100
 ---

 ## What is Data Validation